oam4bsv3/swamp-rabbit-oracle/README.md

     ( •_•)  “Sir Hops‑A‑Lot III”
     / >🌱   “Hopping between qubits & quinoa since 2025”

-Sure!
-Here's a version that’s more friendly and fun for everyday readers — less techy, more vibes:

----

-How a Pasta Salad at Swamp Rabbit Café Inspired Me to Build an App
+# How a Pasta Salad at Swamp Rabbit Café Inspired Me to Build an App

 By Graylan01

 ---
+# The Story

 I was sitting at Swamp Rabbit Café, eating the best dang pasta salad I’ve had in years.
 Somewhere between the tangy dressing and the perfect al dente noodles, a weird thought popped into my head: